liferay/liferay-docs/develop/tutorials/articles/150-assets/03-relating-assets.markdown

 ## Relating Assets in the UI [](id=relating-assets-in-the-ui)

-You typically implement the UI for linking assets in the JSP that you provide users the ability to create and edit your entity, This way only content creators can relate other assets to the entity.
+You typically implement the UI for linking assets in the JSP where you provide users the ability to create and edit your entity, This way only content creators can relate other assets to the entity.
 Related assets are implemented in the JSP by using the Liferay UI tag `liferay-ui:input-asset-links` inside of a